 - 1/2 teaspoon pepper

 - Wash the potatoes and place them in a medium saucepan.
 Cover the potatoes with cold water and season generously with salt.

 - Boil the potatoes over medium heat until tender, for about 8-15 minutes, depends on their size.

 - Drain the water and let them cool.

 - Peel the potatoes and cut them into bite-size pieces.

-- In a big bowl, mix together the mayo with sour cream, mustard, vinegar, chopped pickle, sugar, salt and pepper.
+- In a big bowl, mix the mayo with sour cream, mustard, vinegar, chopped pickle, sugar, salt, and pepper.

 - Add the potatoes, chopped celery, red onion, and red bell pepper.

 - Toss them all together and refrigerate.